rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

   * There are a few cases where a synthetic stative is preferred over a modifier, the most common being to tell is something is broken (yrc).
 Ex. "Éd yrc" (The tool is broken).
 Note that "Éd yrcöm éc" would be used if the tool was temporarily broken.
   * Another case is the "is forever _____ " construct.
 Ex.
 "Ak ké u wúc" (The person above the sky is forever strong) or "Iúm ná-ios nac" (The tree of knowledge is forever tall)
 * Case 2: Absolute comparisons.
-  * This is the most common use for a synthetic stative and is always used in comparative clauses.
+  * This is the most common use for a synthetic stative and is always used in relational clauses.
 Ex.
 Fum brú úx, fu nac (Relative to my friend, I am the tallest), "Canöm nu úx, fum ytu ic" (Relative to everyone, my father is the brightest).

 ## Prepositions (acUI)